yenicelik/SpaceInvaders--v0/README.md

 ```
 for simple use.
 You can change the parameters within the `setup.py`-parameters dictionary.

-For performance / batch-jobs use the single-file script within 'short' (((STILL WORKING ON DEBUGGING THIS ISSUE)))

 ## Code Files
 #### SpaceInvaders.py
 Includes the 'main thread' of the program.
 Very simple abstraction level.